drardito/CS-Ed-Data-and-AI/Data and Education Course Outline.md

 2. **Getting set up** with resources and tools.
 Locate the books mentioned here (and bookmark them for easy access); explore the web resources; and download/install Python and R, and their associated IDEs.
 And don't forget to join [our Slack channel](https://join.slack.com/t/newworkspace-kbf1630/shared_invite/zt-1vx3yccpi-nki_qF3DAD~AFsKTgelqRQ).

 3. **Reading.** Please read [this brief article](https://slate.com/technology/2019/10/gender-binary-nonbinary-code-databases-values.html?utm_medium=social&utm_campaign=traffic&utm_source=article&utm_content=web_share) about how data structures relate to gender identities in computer systems and in real life.
+By the way, if this article interests you, you might have a look at [this talk by the author, Meredith Broussard.](https://youtu.be/DP0cuUOXS6Q)

 4. **Play with Python and R**.
 Now that you have set yourself up to write Python and R code, it's time to roll up our sleeves and start coding.
 Here's what to do: